dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

   * This can be found in OpenCorePkg under `/Utilties/LegacyBoot/`
 * Install USB(Created above)

 Within your OpenCore build folder, navigate to `Utilities/LegacyBoot`.
-Here you'll find a file called `BootInstall.command`.
+Here you'll find a file called `BootInstall_ARCH.tool`.
 What this does is install DuetPkg to your desired drive.

 ![BootInstall Location](../images/extras/legacy-md/download.png)